Inspiring Promoting Supporting

 Through independent reading, shared reading in English lessons and cross-curricular sessions, guided reading lessons and reading for pleasure, pupils develop and extend the skills acquired in Early Reading.
 Children continue to follow the Oxford Reading Tree scheme, moving through the reading levels once they have been assessed in their ability to read fluently, understand and discuss the books.
 Children explore a wide variety of genres: fiction, non-fiction and poetry, which allows them to access, input ideas and understand what they are reading.
 They are given opportunities to talk about the tone and purpose of texts they explore as well as consider both the texts’ themes and audience.
 We have a wide range of high-quality texts which both stretch and excite our pupils.
 Specific books have been purchased to interest both boys and girls.
 We also have a selection of high-interest books to suit children of all abilities.

-Year 1 Reading Skills
+Reading Progression Year 1 Reading Skills

 Year 2 Reading Skills